pr130/correlaid-utils/README.md

 # correlaid-utils
 This repository contains utility tools for CorrelAid.

+:warning: this repository is very outdated!
+I (https://github.com/friep) do not maintain this code.
+I solely open sourced this repository for the purpose of my talk at the [Open Online Data Meetup](https://www.eventbrite.com/e/the-lazy-data-scientist-automating-things-feat-r-python-aws-and-a-pi-registration-121498787143). :warning:

 ## mailchimp-welcomemail
 This folder contains the code to automatically send out the welcome email to new subscribers to our newsletter once a day.